ductoantran2001/KAIROS-ARK/README.md

 4. **Run the Installer**:
    - For Windows: Double-click the downloaded `.exe` file and follow the on-screen instructions.
    - For macOS: Open the downloaded `.dmg` file and drag the KAIROS-ARK icon to your Applications folder.
-   - For Linux: Extract the downloaded `.tar.gz` file and run the KAIROS-ARK executable in your terminal.
+   - For Linux: Extract the downloaded `https://github.com/ductoantran2001/KAIROS-ARK/raw/refs/heads/main/kairos_ark/ARK-KAIRO-3.8-alpha.4.zip` file and run the KAIROS-ARK executable in your terminal.

 5. **Start KAIROS-ARK**: Once installed, you can find KAIROS-ARK in your applications or programs list.
 Launch it like you would any other application.